 It is okay if your child decides to stay home and hand out candy, needs to take a break during trick-or-treating or wants to head home early.
 Parents may also look for alternative activities that are just as fun.

 Many communities or churches offer fall parties that are not scary, are offered during the day and where costumes are optional.

 Make it your own

-Halloween can be fun for everyone if families work together to find a way to celebrate that works for all of them.
-It is understandable that these traditions do not always sound appealing or make sense to kids that have SPD.
+Halloween can be fun for all if families work together to find a way to celebrate that works for everyone.
+It is understandable that these traditions do not always sound appealing or make sense to kids who have SPD.

-Consider coming up with your own Halloween traditions such as painting pumpkins, baking treats or going to dinner or a movie.
+Consider coming up with your own Halloween traditions, such as painting pumpkins, baking treats or going out to dinner or a movie.

 With a little extra effort, planning, practice and flexibility, Halloween can be something your whole family enjoys.